Theology

 REGIONAL AND LOCAL INSERTION:

-NEIR—Ecumenical and Interreligious Nucleus: Its proposal is to enable the expression of the dialogical profile of the PGPT and PUCPR, providing members of the academic community with research possibilities and outreach activities to express themselves, individually or in groups, in their own religious traditions, also enabling exchange between different traditions.
+NEIR—Ecumenical and Interreligious Nucleus: It proposes to enable the expression of the dialogical profile of the PPGT and PUCPR, providing members of the academic community with research possibilities and outreach activities to express themselves, individually or in groups in their religious traditions and enabling exchange between different traditions.

-NDH—Human Rights Nucleus: The PUCPR Human Rights Nucleus—NDH/PUCPR, located at the PUCPR School of Education and Humanities, holds collaboration with the PGPs on Human Rights and Public Policies, Philosophy, Education, and Theology.
-It is constituted as a permanent space for discussions between academics, professors, and other social actors, involved in teaching, research, and university outreach in human rights and public policies.
+NDH—Human Rights Nucleus: The PUCPR Human Rights Nucleus—NDH/PUCPR, located at the PUCPR School of Education and Humanities, collaborates with the PPGs on Human Rights and Public Policies, Philosophy, Education, and Theology.
+It is a permanent space for discussions between academics, professors, and other social actors involved in teaching, research, and university outreach in human rights and public policies.

 Advisory services to the Dioceses of CNBB (Regional South 2) and religious communities of other denominations.